MicroBooNE and the $\nu_e$ Interpretation of the MiniBooNE Low-Energy Excess

 Finally, we stress that a fully-consistent four-neutrino analysis should also consider oscillations of the backgrounds.
-This is relevant at MiniBooNE~\cite{Kopp:2013vaa, Dentler:2019dhz}, and even more for the MicroBooNE Inclusive analysis: while the former has large non-neutrino induced backgrounds, the dominant background in the latter is beam-$\nu_e$ contamination.
+This is relevant at MiniBooNE~\cite{Kopp:2013vaa,Dentler:2019dhz}, and even more for the MicroBooNE Inclusive analysis: while the former has large non-neutrino induced backgrounds, the dominant background in the latter is beam-$\nu_e$ contamination.
 Moreover, since other neutrino samples (particularly CC $\nu_\mu$) are used to constrain systematics and backgrounds, oscillations should also be considered for these samples.
-In this regard, the CCQE analysis is complementary and distinct from the Inclusive one, as it focuses on lower neutrino energies where the neutrino contribution to the background is small.
-To first order, the CCQE analysis performs an appearance search, while the Inclusive simultaneously searches for appearance and disappearance.